The UK’s Future King celebrates 40th Birthday – £5 coin issued to commemorate event

 What are the ‘Royal Tudor Beasts’ and why do they feature on UK £5 coins?

-Following on from their huge popularity, a new series of £5 coins has been revealed, that take you back to the time of King Henry VIII and the mighty Tudor dynasty!
+Following on from the huge popularity of the Queen’s Beasts £5 series, a new series of £5 coins was revealed.
+The Royal Tudor Beasts series will take you back to the time of King Henry VIII and the mighty Tudor dynasty!

 2023 UK Bull of Clarence £5

-The Bull of Clarence joins The Royal Mint’s Royal Tudor Beasts Collection, representing bravery and wealth!
+The Bull of Clarence joined The Royal Mint’s Tudor Beasts Collection, representing bravery and wealth!

-Excitingly, this is the FIRST coin in the royal series to feature King Charles III’s effigy!
-The three previous coins in the collection have featured Her Late Majesty Queen Elizabeth II’s portrait, so this new release makes for an unusual £5 coin series with two monarch’s portraits!
+Excitingly, this was the FIRST coin in the series to feature King Charles III’s effigy!
+The first three coins in the series have featured Her Late Majesty Queen Elizabeth II’s portrait, making it one of just a few duel-portrait series!

 Looking back at British history, the Bull of Clarence was particularly popular with royals.
 It was once used by the first Duke of Clarence as a Yorkist badge, and then later by Henry VIII!